CopernicaMarketingSoftware/Documentation/Mailerq/4.0/database-access.md

 you are free to do so.

 All tables in the database have a very straight forward structure.
-Because MailerQ is compatible with many different database systems, we have decided not to use vendor specific SQL features and keep all tables as simple as possible.
+Because MailerQ is compatible with many different database systems, we do not use vendor specific SQL features and we've kept all tables as simple as possible.
 The tables use well known data types, and no foreign keys or constraints.
 Booleans are stored as integers and "NULL" and "0" values have the same semantics.
 The value "0" is often used to set something to